IramAbid/gitcmd/README.md

 # git help -c or --config: List all available configuration variables.
 This is a short summary of the list in git-config

 # git help -g or --guides: Print a list of the Git concept guides on the standard output.

+# git help --user-interfaces: Print a list of the repository, command and file interfaces documentation on the standard output.